chrisaberger/checks/index.md

 Task 3  |   30s       |  32s |  33s  |  34s
 ```

+I got this one wrong a lot early on but the idea is simple: if you present some optimizations, you better validate their impact!

-### "Lines better be crossing"
+## "Lines better be crossing"

+This is probably the most important point for systems related papers.
+I am firm believer that given the rapidly evolving pace of software and hardware systems it is likely that no one is really going to care about how you built your system 10 years from now.
+What people will care about are the tradeoffs.
+Tradeoffs age well, systems hacks do not.
+When lines cross in a plot that indicates that there is a tradeoff.

+### Problem

+### Fix

-### "A Paper is Not Like a Sitcom, There Should Be No Big Reveal at the End"
+## "A Paper is Not Like a Sitcom, There Should Be No Big Reveal at the End"

 Many times I found myself wanting to write a paper like a narrative where I build up some exciting story before a mind blowing conclusion.
 This is wrong.
 The truth of the matter is that most people aren't patient and, as a general rule of thumb, I want to know if this section/paragraph/paper is worth reading in-depth as soon as possible.
 There is nothing wrong with this it is just human nature.
 So to combat this the best results should always come first.
 This is true in every section of the paper.
 In your abstract/introduction/contributions/experiments the best result should come first and should come often.
 It should be beaten over people's heads so that they cannot miss it.
 Let's take a look at two outlines for an experiments section, one that does not ensure this and one that does: